dar-io/archive_dario.tv/_posts/2017-11-10-bbc-news-homepage.markdown

 I worked with the research team to help define research goals.
 I went to usability research sessions in London and Toronto with the research team to gather feedback and validate design concepts.

 <h2>Design Process</h2>
-My design process varies project to project.
-I prefer a short and sweet process loop: Observe » Evaluate » Build » Repeat.
-This is the core steps of my design process.
+Observe.
+Think.
+Make.
+Test.
+Repeat.
+These are the core steps of my design process.
 <figure class="section__title large-img">
   <img src="/assets/images/homepage/homepage_sketch-wide.jpg" alt=""/>
   <figcaption>Early sketch of the News homepage focused on targeting underserved audiences and exploring the question: How Might We effectively showcase Features, Live, Video and Visual Journalism to surface the depth and breadth of content from across BBC News output?</figcaption>